stephenspreetail/infrastructure-interview-challenge/README.md

 ### AWS IAM Client (boto3) Stubbing

 - We have implemented request stubbing in `boto3` so that you don't make actual calls to AWS
-- Once you have written your solution, we will provide you with the stubbed calls and response values to test against in `stubber.py`
+	- Stubbed calls and response values are provided in `stubber.py`
-- Use the following documentation to determine which Access Key `boto3` calls you will make
+	- You can use the following documentation for IAM `boto3` call details
-- The `list_access_keys` stubbed call has been given to you for the `app1/production` user

 > https://docs.aws.amazon.com/boto3/latest/reference/services/iam.html